 Effective and accurate management of Human Resource-related issues is one of the most challenging aspects of supervision.
 This manual has been prepared jointly by the Curry County Board of Commissioners, Office of County Legal Counsel and the Curry County Management Team.
-While the day to day decision making lies with the County Administrator, the Curry County Board of Commissioners is charged with the ultimate responsibility and authority for the administration and maintenance of these policies.
+The Curry County Board of Commissioners is charged with the responsibility and authority for the adoption and amendment of these policies.